 Summary: Luke finds himself moving in with a moody, secluded Sith Lord who is also his newly found father.
 Vader has his own set of challenges to overcome, as he struggles to come to terms with his fatherhood.

-Description: This is an AU, the second of a four part series with Vader and Luke as the two central characters.
+Background: This is an AU, the second of a four part series with Vader and Luke as the two central characters.
 It is a direct sequel to Force Bond 1, but it can be read as a story unto itself.
+I made some revisions to it to reflect that Vader lives on Mustafar, and the Imperial Palace is the converted Jedi Temple.
+I also expanded on the Imperial Palace as a location by adding some more characters.
+I always felt Artoo and Threepio weren't in this fic enough originally so expanded their role somewhat.

 Chapter 1: "Congratulations"

-Lieutenant Lev Dorany couldn't help but wonder how he had ended up here, in quite possibly the least sought-after job in the entire galaxy.
-It was something he wondered on most mornings, but today it seemed especially depressing.
+Lieutenant Lev Dorany couldn't help but wonder how he had ended up here, in quite possibly the least sought-after job in the entire navy.
+It was something he wondered on most mornings, but today it seemed an especially relevant question.

 When he'd first signed up for the Imperial Navy, as a bright-eyed young cadet seven years ago, he had dreamed of spending his days seeing all the wonders and experiencing all the opportunities the galaxy had to offer.
 Just like the recruitment posters had promised.

-They didn't tell him there was a chance he might end up having to deal with a temperamental Sith Lord, day in, day out.
-They also didn't mention that proximity to a Sith Lord rendered your life insurance policy null and void.
+They didn't tell him there was a chance he might end up having to deliver reports to a temperamental Sith Lord.
+They also didn't mention that even occasional proximity to a Sith Lord rendered your life insurance policy null and void.
 A few months ago, he had discovered he no longer qualified for the navy retirement plan.
 Apparently, according to the polite letter he had received from the internal affairs department, it would be wasted on someone in his position.

 Always good to know.

 Still, he had to look on the bright side.
-After he'd become unpopular with his superiors and reassigned to this post, they had taken delight in telling him that he wouldn't last two months.
+After he'd become unpopular with certain superiors and reassigned to the Imperial Palace, they had taken delight in telling him that he wouldn't last two months.
 Now, here he was, a year later and still alive.

 "What is it?"

-Lev cleared his throat.
-"One of Senator Lerrod's aides stopped by this morning.
+Finding himself so unexpectedly face-to-mask with Lord Vader made him momentarily forget what he was here for.
+After a few awkward seconds, Lev cleared his throat.
+"My lord, one of Senator Lerrod's aides stopped by this morning.
 He left these."
-Lev held up a model T-16 speeder and a frayed sack stuffed with clothes.
+Lev held up the frayed sack.

-To Lev's surprise, Vader immediately reached out to take the toy model.
+To Lev's surprise, Lord Vader immediately reached out to take the toy model ship from the top.
 He began to turn it over and over in his gloved hands, inspecting it.

-"I don't know if this will mean anything to you, sir," Lev continued, "but he said they were the possessions of a boy by the name of Luke.
-He also said the senator tried to take them to the hospital, but the guards you had left there refused to allow him access."
+"I don't know if this will mean anything to you, sir," Lev continued, "but he said they were the possessions of the Family Services boy.
+He also said he tried to take them to the medical centre, but the guards you had left there refused to allow him access."

 Vader simply held out a hand, and Lev gratefully relinquished them.
-Whoever this boy was, he really needed some new clothes.
+Whoever this boy was, he really needed to do some laundry.

-Vader tossed Luke's possessions into a corner as he entered his meditation chamber.
-His work was piling up, but it was useless to try and do anything while the words kept reverberating in his mind.
-He is your son ... he is your son ... he is -
+Vader tossed the boy's possessions into a corner as he entered his meditation chamber.
+It was useless to try and do anything while the words kept reverberating in his mind.
+He is your son ... he is your son ... he is—

 So many questions.
 How was it possible?
 When had the birth taken place?
 Where had the boy been for the last twelve years, and where did Obi-Wan fit into this puzzle?
 He is your son ...

 He had never felt as dense in his life as he did the moment Obi-Wan had said those words.
-The boy had been under his nose for weeks now, and he hadn't even bothered to ask his name.
+The boy had been under his nose for days now, and he hadn't even bothered to ask his name.
 That's all it would have taken, one simple question, and he would have known.
-Even simpler - he could have taken the time to look at the boy properly.
+Even simpler—he could have taken the time to look at the boy properly.
 He did bear an uncanny resemblance to him.
-But he'd been too proud, too wrapped up in his own concerns to bother.
+But he'd been too arrogant, too wrapped up in his own thoughts of revenge to bother.

 Unwanted memories came flooding into his mind.
 Padmé's face, smiling as he felt the baby kick ...

-Padmé's face, twisted in pain as she choked under the tide of his anger ...
+Padmé's face, twisting in pain as she choked under the grip of his anger ...

 It didn't matter now.
 None of it mattered.
 Whatever the reason, the boy had lived.
 He was here now.

 His comlink began to beep, and Vader sighed in frustration.
 He was sure he had switched that off a moment ago.
-But closer inspection revealed it was his high-priority frequency.
+But closer inspection revealed it was his private frequency.

 He flicked it on and recognized the image of Doctor Leeson.